triggerman722/openshift-apache2.4/README.md

 Usage
 -----

-To get PHP 5.4 working at OpenShift, you have to do the following:
+To get Apache 2.4 working at OpenShift, you have to do the following:

 1. Create a new Openshift "Do-It-Yourself" application
 2. Clone this repository